thephez/backup-readme/platform/markdown/tutorial-connect-to-a-network-dash-masternode.md

 - Access to a Linux system configured with a non-root user ([guide](https://docs.dash.org/en/stable/masternodes/setup.html#set-up-your-vps))
 - [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) (v20.10.0+) and [docker-compose](https://docs.docker.com/compose/install/) (v1.25.0+) installed
 - An installation of [NodeJS](https://nodejs.org/en/download/) v12+

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "More comprehensive details of using the dashmate tool can be found in the [dashmate README](https://github.com/dashevo/platform/tree/master/packages/dashmate)."
+> More comprehensive details of using the dashmate tool can be found in the [dashmate README](https://github.com/dashevo/platform/tree/master/packages/dashmate).
-}
-[/block]

 Use NPM to install dashmate globally in your system:
 [block:code]
 {